Email Channel

 - Click Authorize with Microsoft.
 You will be redirected to Microsoft's login and consent page.

 - You are redirected back to RapiDesq.
-The connection shows as ACTIVE.
+The connection shows as Active.

 - Configure routing: choose Team or Flow routing (see Routing Configuration below).